 What is a “Trap House”?

-Early use of the term “trap house” became interchangeable with the term “crack house”.
-A “trap house” is a general term for a “drug house” and is typically associated with being located in a bad neighborhood.
-There are a lot of stereotypes that come into play when a person is talking about a “trap house” as, in many instances, the assumption of being located in a low-income neighborhood that has a high percentage of minority populations.
+Early use of the term “trap house” became interchangeable with “crack house.”
+A “trap house” is a general term for a drug house typically associated with being in a bad neighborhood.
+A lot of stereotypes come into play when talking about a trap house, such as the assumption of being located in a low-income neighborhood with a high percentage of minority populations.

 What Exactly is a Trap House?

-Trap houses are established to address two principal issues that drive junkies or illegal drug users—shelter and a constant supply of drugs.
-Trap houses satisfy both of these requirements by offering a location where drug users may relax and purchase narcotics in arm’s reach.
-They are more or less ‘trapped’ in the house.
+Trap houses are established to address two principal issues that entice addicts to create one or visit one—shelter and a constant supply of drugs.
+Trap houses satisfy both requirements by offering a location where drug users may relax and purchase substances within arm’s reach.
+Because of this ease of access, individuals may begin binge-using substances, making them more or less ‘trapped’ in the house.
 Even if they leave for whatever reason, they will be enticed back to the convenience of the trap house.

-In some circumstances, a “trap house” is simply a physical structure such as a house, abandoned structure, or other housing, that is used for drug-related purposes.
-Some individuals who have substance abuse disorders are known to use trap houses as a place to hide drugs so that if they have a stop and frisk encounter with law enforcement while under the influence they will not have drugs on their person.
-They can then later return to the trap house to use more of their drug stash covertly.
+In some circumstances, a trap house is simply a physical structure, such as a house, abandoned structure, or other housing used for drug-related purposes.
+Some individuals with substance use disorders are known to use trap houses to hide drugs so that if they have a stop-and-frisk encounter with law enforcement while under the influence, they will not have drugs on their person.
+Later, they can return to the trap house to use more of their drug stash covertly.

-In other instances, a trap house is more of a homemade drug lab where “cooks” make batches of illegal substances such as methamphetamine (“meth”).
-Not all trap houses are places where drugs are “cut” or “cooked”.
+In other instances, a trap house is more of a homemade drug lab where “cooks” make batches of illegal substances such as methamphetamine, commonly known as meth.
+Not all trap houses are places where drugs are “cut” or “cooked.”

 What Drugs are Sold Out of Trap Houses?